-A related type of plagiarism is cutting and pasting, then changing only a few words.
+The fifth type of plagiarism is cutting and pasting, then changing only a few words.
 Just changing a few words isn't good enough.
-For example, I can't take a source that says 'good video games confront players...' and change it to 'video games that are good challenge players.'
-That's still basically using someone else's words, and claiming them as my own.
+That's still basically claiming someone else's words as your own.

-To avoid this, you can just quote the passage word for word instead.
-Or, you can make sure you summarize or paraphrase the idea in your own words.
+To avoid plagiarism, quote instead.
+Or, make sure you summarize or paraphrase the idea in your own words.